 - I. Call to Order and Introductions

 - II.
-Approval of Meeting Agenda
+Approval of the Meeting Agenda\

 - III.
-Approval of Minutes
+Approval of Minutes\ a.

-- a.
 February 24, 2021

 - IV.
-Communications from the Chair and Vice Chair

-- V. Reports from Officers and/or Committees
+Reports from Officers and/or Committees a.
+LPA Project Updates

-- VI.
-Reports from the MPO Staff
+- V. Reports from the MPO Staff

 - a.
 BMCMPO FY 2022 2026 Transportation Improvement Program Call for Projects

 - b.
 American Rescue Plan Summary

-VII.
+VI.
 Old Business